JabRef/user-documentation/en/DatabaseProperties.md

 These settings override the *main file directory* defined in the Preferences dialog.

 The **General file directory** is a common path for all the users of a shared database.
 The **User-specific file directory** allows each user to have its own file directory for the database.
 If defined, it overrides the **General file directory**.

 JabRef stores the name of the current system alongside the **User-specific file directory**.
 This assumes that each user of the database has a different system name.
 For example, when using the computer *laptop*, the entry in the bib file is @Comment{jabref-meta: fileDirectory-jabref-laptop:\\somedir;}

 Relative directories can be specified.
 This means that the location of the files will be interpreted relative to the location of the bib file.
 Simply setting a directory to "." (without quotes) means that the files should reside in the same directory as the bib file.

-*Note: the legacy PDF/PS links (i.e. the *pdf* and *ps* fields, which were used in JabRef versions prior to 2.3), should in current versions be replaced by general file links.* This can be done using **Quality -&gt; Cleanup entries...** and enabling *Upgrade external PDF/PS links to use the 'file' field*.
+*Note: the legacy PDF/PS links (i.e. the *pdf* and *ps* fields, which were used in JabRef versions prior to 2.3), should in current versions be replaced by general file links.* This can be done using **Quality → Cleanup entries...** and enabling *Upgrade external PDF/PS links to use the 'file' field*.

 ## Save sort order